Azure/azure-sdk-for-js/sessionmanager.md

   idleTimeoutMs: number;

   // the maximum number of receivers that can be active at any
   // time.
-Allows the customer to avoid getting steamrolled by too many
+Allows the user to avoid getting steamrolled by too many
   // sessions.
   maxConcurrentReceivers: number;